 NEW: Scroll down to see upload 11 September 2019

 A string quartet called Intervals inviting any string quartet to give its world premier!

 Intervals for String Quartet

 When I visited the Korean composer Isang Yun in Berlin, he thought my interest in breaking barriers and electro-acoustic music dangerous, yet he liked this string quartet called Intervals.
-A long time ago, I showed the score briefly to Irvine Arditti of Arditti Quartet when he visited me, yet somehow for reason I didn't understand, I never sent the score to any quartet.
+A long time ago, I showed the score briefly to Irvine Arditti of Arditti Quartet when he visited me, yet somehow I wasn't completely happy with it and I never sent the score to any quartet.
 Recently I think I finally understand why - the order of the movements should be reversed.
-So I have uploaded this, and would be happy for any quartet to perform it, and leave the order of the movement at their discretion.
+So I have uploaded this, and would be happy for any quartet to perform it, and leave the order of the movements at their discretion.